the1carver/growth/integrations/bigcommerce-sync/hub.md

 1. Verify your API credentials are correct
 2. Check that your API account has the necessary permissions
-3. Ensure your Botpress table exists and has the correct structure
-4. Check the integration logs for specific error messages
+3. Check the integration logs for specific error messages